Joey Votto Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.91 team ERA that ranks ninth across all league pitching staffs.
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.91).

-- Giants pitchers combine to allow the fourth-fewest home runs in baseball (95 total, one per game).
+- Giants pitchers combine to allow the second-fewest home runs in baseball (95 total, one per game).

-- In his most recent appearance on Sunday, July 9, the righty threw nine scoreless innings against the Colorado Rockies while surrendering seven hits.
+- In his last appearance on Saturday, July 1, the righty threw three innings against the New York Mets, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.